August 19th, 2018

 I heard great horned owls in the morning, otherwise it was dead silent all night.
 I can’t believe how quiet these woods are…not even a cricket.
 The GH owls have such a refined and haunting call.
 I much prefer their hoots over the raucous barred owls that I hear most commonly.
 I’m an owlist, I admit it.

 The trail made quite a transition today.
 From the dense coniferous forests of OR and WA, I started to see a lot of scrub oak and deciduous trees mixed in.
 There were also many meadows of high grass interspersed.
-Despite the trail going up and down all the rolling hills, it was pleasant walking.
+Despite the trail going up and down all the rolling hills, it was very pleasant walking.

 It was also a bit frustrating that the trail made a huge semi-circle around Ashland.
 In the morning, I could see the town and Interstate 5 clearly from a ridge.
 As the crow flies, it was all very close.
 But the natural lay of the mountains forms an arc around the valley, meaning in order to stay high and clear of private property, hikers must do the same.
 So I spent most of the day walking half a circle around Ashland.